-The District shall file annually with the MSRB, (1) within six-months after the end of each fiscal year ending in or after 2020, financial information and operating data of the general type included in this Official Statement under the headings, "THE UTILITY SYSTEM - Historical Operations of the Utility System," "DISTRICT DEBT" (except for the subheading "- Estimated Overlapping Debt"), "TAX DATA," and financial statements of the District including supplemental schedules, if audited financial statements are then available and (2) if not provided as part of such financial information and operating data, audited financial statements when and if available.
-Any financial statements provided by the District shall be prepared in accordance with generally accepted accounting principles or other such principles as the District may be required to employ from time to time pursuant to state law or regulation, and audited if the audit report is completed within the period during which it must be provide.
-If the audit report is not complete within twelve months after any such fiscal year end, then the District shall provide unaudited financial statements for the applicable fiscal year to the MSRB within such twelve month period, and audited financial statements when and if the audit report becomes available.
+The information to be updated with respect to the District includes all quantitative financial information and operating data relative to the District of the general type included in this Official Statement under the headings "DISTRICT DEBT - General" (except under the subheading "Direct and Estimated Overlapping Debt Statement"), "TAX DATA," and "APPENDIX A." The District will update and provide this information within six months after the end of each of fiscal year ending in or after 2021.

+Any information so provided shall be prepared in accordance with generally accepted accounting principles or other such principles as the District may be required to employ from time to time pursuant to state law or regulation, and audited if the audit report is completed within the period during which it must be provided.
+If the audit report is not complete within such period, then the District shall provide unaudited financial statements for the applicable fiscal year to the MSRB within such six-month period, and audited financial statements when and if the audit report becomes available.

 The District's current fiscal year end is July 31.
 Accordingly, it must provide updated information by January 31 in each year, unless the District changes its fiscal year.
-If the District changes its fiscal year, it will notify the MSRB of the change.
+If the District changes its fiscal year, it will notify EMMA of the change.